semanticarts/gist/docs/model_documentation/AddressGuidance.md

 An important point to bear in mind is that an address string might not _explicitly_ refer to a country (e.g., "1313 Mockingbird Ln, Munster, IN").
 But it _implicitly_ refers to it.
 In the example, the address implies the USA because Indiana is part of the US.
 So, it is perfectly acceptable to have a triple asserting that the address refers to the IRI for the country even when the address string lacks it.

 In the case of some electronic address types (e.g., email addresses), one might choose not to use the `gist:refersTo` property at all.
-And, of course, your use cases need not require the `gist:refersTo` assertions for physical ddresses, either.
+And, of course, your use cases need not require the `gist:refersTo` assertions for physical addresses either.

 ### Address Segments